assyfx/astrostake-docs/docs/0g-labs/validator-galileo.md

 <div class="custom-collapse">
 <details>
-  <summary>Click here to see how to update v1.2.0 if you are using auto installer before</summary>
+  <summary>Click here to see how to update to v1.2.0 if you are using auto installer before</summary>

 <div class="collapse-content">